xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 This statistics table contains the estimates of 15.4.2 sub-indicator a, disaggregated by land cover type.
 We will remove unwanted fields and calculate the Mountain Green Cover Index estimates.
 The MGCI is calculated by diving the area of green cover the total area of each bioclimatic belt and the total mountain area and multiplying it by 100.

-In the Processing Toolbox, under Models, click on model A6 Formatting to Reporting Tables.
+In the Processing Toolbox, under Models, click on model **A6 Formatting to Reporting Tables**.

 |SubA_A6_tool_interface|